-The clubhouse was designed by Porter and constructed by the members.
+"Stellafane" is properly the name of our clubhouse, designed by Porter and built by early members.
 The pink color may simply have been that of donated paint, but it has been hallowed by long tradition.
 Although it's now a tight fit with today's larger membership roster, the Springfield Telescope Makers still hold meetings at Stellafane.
 The original site, including the clubhouse and the Porter Turret Telescope, was designated a National Historic Landmark in 1989.